Waterloo County: German heritage

 While German-speaking settlers from Pennsylvania were the most numerous until about 1840, a few Germans from Europe began arriving in as 1819, including Friedrich Gaukel, a hotel keeper, being one of the firsts.
 He would build what later became the Walper House in Berlin.
 Two streets in present-day Kitchener, Frederick and Gaukel streets, are named after him.
 Other German-speaking immigrants from Europe arrived in Waterloo County during the 1830s to 1850s, bringing with them their language, religion and cultural traditions.
 Waterloo County soon became recognized throughout Canada for their Germanic heritage.
 The German community became industrial and political leaders, and created a German-Canadian society unlike any other found in Canada at the time.
 They established German public schools and German language churches.

 Both the immigrants from Germany and the Mennonites from Pennsylvania spoke German of course, though with different dialects such as Low German or the incorrectly called Pennsylvania Dutch, actually Pennsilfaanisch Deitsch (German).
 (This dialect is different from Standard German with a simplified grammatical structure, some differences in vocabulary and pronunciation and a greater influence of English.)
 The combination of various types of German-speaking groups was a notable factor in the history of Waterloo County.
-The two groups of Germanics were able to understand each other quite easily and there was no apparent conflict between the Germans from Europe and those who came from Pennsylvania.
+The two groups of Germans were able to understand each other quite easily and there was no apparent conflict between the Germans from Europe and those who came from Pennsylvania.

 Some sources estimate that roughly 50,000 Germans directly from Europe settled in a large area of Southern Ontario, in and around Waterloo County, between the 1830s and 1850s.
 Unlike the predominantly Mennonite settlers from Pennsylvania, the majority of Germans from Europe were of other denominations: most in the first groups were Catholic and those who arrived later were primarily Lutheran.